 It seems likely that the phrase data scientist, as it was understood then by the scientific community, was transferred to this new domain by Hammerbacher’s contact with some of its members.

 At around the same time that Hammerbacher and Patel are said to have coined the phrase data scientist, in October 2008, Hal Varian, chief economist at Google, gave an interview to McKinsey’s James Manyika in which he uttered the famous phrase, “I keep saying the sexy job in the next ten years will be statisticians [sic]” (McKinsey & Company 2009).
 The interview was published on new year’s day of 2009 and was immediately ingested by the blogosphere.
-Nathan Yau, who has a Ph.D. in statistics from UCLA and runs the blog FlowingData, devoted to data visualization, was quick to qualify Varian’s use of the term “statisticians”:
+Nathan Yau, who holds a Ph.D. in statistics from UCLA and runs the blog FlowingData, devoted to data visualization, was quick to correct Varian’s use of the term “statisticians”:

 … if you went on to read the rest of Varian’s interview, you’d know that by statisticians, he actually meant it as a general title for someone who is able to extract information from large datasets and then present something of use to non-data experts (Yau 2009a).